madmax0404/kaggle-lux-deepseek/README.md

 https://www.kaggle.com/competitions/lux-ai-season-3/data

-## 4. Methodology & Approach
+## 4. Approach & Methodology

+I tried to use

+1. Game environment, observations, actions, parameters
+2. prompt engineering
+3.

 Since it was not a trivial task, data exploration, trial and error were done throughout the project.
 However, the works may be divided into the following parts:

-1.  **Data Loading & Initial Exploration:**
+1.  ** Game Environment(Data) Loading & Exploration:**
-    * Loaded and understood the various observations, actions, and game parameters.
+    * Loading and understanding the various environments, observations, actions, and game parameters.
-    * Performed initial sanity checks and basic statistical analyses.
+    * Performing sanity checks and statistical analyses.